immutable/ts-immutable-sdk/README.md

 This will allow you to emulate an external consumer of the SDK, and test your changes in the context of your own application, using a local version of the SDK that you can modify and test as needed.

 # Technical Architecture
-The Unified SDK is designed as a Yarn Workspace monorepo that contains all the packages from different Immutable products.
+The Typescript SDK is designed as a Yarn Workspace monorepo that contains all the packages from different Immutable products.
 Each product area has its own package within the monorepo, and these packages are imported and re-exported by one root-level package.

 All code for each module is contained within its respective package, which allows for easy maintenance and updates.
-The root-level package serves as a single entry point to access all modules included in the Unified SDK.
+The root-level package serves as a single entry point to access all modules included in the Typescript SDK.

 To ensure compatibility with different platforms or devices, we externalize all third-party dependencies used by each module.
 This allows us to only bundle our code without including third-party dependencies which can get bundled by Node for customers who have their own build process.